prezi/plotserver/README.md

 ## Details

-The node application stores the data in the 'public' folder in CSV files.
+The node application stores the data in the `public` folder in CSV files.
 At Prezi we have a cronjob which pushes any changes here to a github repository, so we get free versioning of our datasets.
-To set server options, see the 'config' folder's 'test.js' and 'production.js' examples.
-You can add custom loggers in 'logger.js'.
+To set server options, see the `config` folder's `test.js` and `production.js` examples.
+You can add custom loggers in `logger.js`.
-The client has a few settings, these can be found in 'static/config.js'.
+The client has a few settings, these can be found in `static/config.js`.
-The cli tool has a conveniance feature.
-If you set $PLOTSERVER_HOST, then you can just specify the path part of your datasets when using it.
+The cli tool has a conveniance feature: if you set `$PLOTSERVER_HOST`, then you can just specify the path part of your datasets when using it.
 For example:

 ```bash
 # above example from the command line